 Digital vs automatic time tracking

 Modern work can be hard to keep up with.
-Our job titles and ways of working are increasingly fluid, meaning many of us juggle a lot of cross-functional responsibilities.
-A typical day can see us jumping between emails, Slacks and client calls, attending meetings to plan and sync with our teams, researching tools and industry news, and producing reports.
+Our responsibilities and ways of working are increasingly fluid, meaning many of us juggle a lot of tasks and projects simultaneously.
+A typical day can see us jumping between emails, Slacks and client calls to process new information, attending meetings to plan and sync with our teams, researching tools and industry news, and producing reports.

 How does automatic time tracking work?

-While the technology sounds complicated, from a user perspective automatic time tracking is remarkably straightforward.
+Automatic time tracking sounds complicated, but from a user perspective it's remarkably straightforward.
 You just need to download an automatic time tracking app on your computer to get started.

 1. Automatic data capture

-It looks at the time you actively spend on web and desktop apps, capturing page titles and timestamps to present all your daily activities in a clean timeline:
+Timely looks at the time you actively spend on web and desktop apps (capturing page titles and timestamps only) and records all your daily activities in a private timeline:

 Using artificial intelligence, automatic trackers can then translate this data into time sheets for you.
 You’ll need to log a few of your tracked activities first to effectively train it – so it knows how you categorize work and what you don't want to log publicly.

 As a result of your training, your AI will work out the relationships between activities and understand the projects different pieces of work belong to.
 It even learns your logging preferences, making your time sheet as authentically "you" as possible.
-Over time, you can effectively outsource time sheet creation to your AI.
+From there, you just need to "Approve" draft time sheet entries to make them public to your team.

 What isn’t automatic time tracking?